electron/electron/docs/api/crash-reporter.md

 ### `crashReporter.addExtraParameter(key, value)`

-* `key` String - Parameter key, must be less than 64 characters long.
+* `key` String - Parameter key, must be no longer than 63 bytes.
-* `value` String - Parameter value, must be less than 64 characters long.
+* `value` String - Parameter value, must be no longer than 127 bytes.

 Set an extra parameter to be sent with the crash report.
 The values specified here will be sent in addition to any values set via the `extra` option when